Last Updated on April 20, 2022 by Grow with Bovees

 What’s In Houseplant Fertilizers?

-These essential minerals are represented by the N-P-K ratio-nitrogen, phosphorous, and potassium, and are listed on the label of the respective fertilizer.
+These essential minerals are represented by the NPK ratio-nitrogen, phosphorus, and potassium, and are listed on the label of the respective fertilizer.

 An excess mineral ratio can affect the growth of plants, which is why it is highly important to pay attention to the amounts of nutrients in the fertilizer.

-This means that you can’t use a lawn fertilizer to feed your houseplants, because it will probably not result in healthy growth.
+This means that you shouldn’t use a lawn fertilizer to feed your houseplants, because it will probably not result in healthy growth.

-To break down the N-P-K ratio, the middle number stands for phosphorous, a macronutrient that’s essential for flowering.
+To break down the NPK ratio, the middle number stands for phosphorus, a macronutrient that’s essential for flowering.

-So, if you have flowering houseplants, you should look for a fertilizer with a slightly higher amount of phosphorous for active growth.
+So, if you have flowering houseplants, you should look for a fertilizer with a slightly higher amount of phosphorus for active growth.